ragley/Ragleys-STR/README.md

   5. Quit the game.

 When you first run STR you have to select the proper .EXE file.
 This is __NOT SKSE__.
+1. Launch ```SkyrimTogetherReborn Nemesis```
-1. At the prompt, select "SkyrimSE.exe" from /RSTR/Game Root/. __Make sure it is the correct one__
+2. At the prompt, select "SkyrimSE.exe" from /RSTR/Game Root/. __Make sure it is the correct one__
-  - If you select the wrong one simply close the popup.
-  - By default the ```-r``` argument is enabled to eliminate any strange leftover behaviors.
-2. Make sure STR loads to the main menu.
-ENB will not load.
-3. Quit the game.
+3. If you are getting the Access Library error, you likely didn't select the correct one, or STR is trying to look in the wrong location.
+To fix this:
-4. Hit the green gears icon at the top of MO2
+  1. Open the executables menu in MO2, the green gears icon at the top.
-5. Select ```Skyrim Together Reborn - Nemesis Version```
+  2. Select ```Skyrim Together Reborn - Nemesis Version```
-6. Remove ```-r``` from the arguments field.
+  3. Add ```-r``` to the arguments field.
+  4. Launch again and select the correct .exe (```/RSTR/Game Root/SkyrimSe.exe```)
+  5. The game should load but ENB might not, just close the game.
+  6. Go back to the executables menu and remove ```-r```
+  7. Your game should launch fine now with ENB.

 ## Smoothcam Functionality
 To get Smoothcam to work follow these steps: